Register today for the best summer ever!

 - Reference Checks

-All staff receives a minimum of 24 hours pre-camp training including:
+All staff receives a minimum of 24 hours of pre-camp training including:

 - Child Abuse Recognition & Prevention